jesusvillalobos1/k8s_microblog/README.md

 &nbsp;

-All you gotta do, is to:
+The only steps needs are to:

 1. clone the repo